 When you connect the curves with straight lines, align your rule so the pencil point barely touches the outside of the arc at each end.
 There are two good reasons for this.
-The first is that you want the line to be geometrically tangent to the arc.
-"Tangent" means a line touches a circle or arc at only one point, and is therefore automatically perpendicular to a line drawn from the center of the arc or circle to that point.
+The first is to make the line geometrically tangent to the arc.
+"Tangent" means a line touches a circle or arc at only one point, and is therefore automatically perpendicular to a line (a radius) drawn from the center of the arc or circle to that point.
 In other words, the straight track the line represents will meet the curve squarely, without a kink of sharper radius.

-(This is why railroaders and model railroaders use "tangent" to mean straight track - usually every piece of
+(This is the reason that railroaders and model railroaders alike often use the word "tangent" to mean straight track.
+In civil engineering terms, every piece of straight track on a railroad is tangent to a curve somewhere.)